 • Longer entry times can affect punctuality.

 Easier to find place

 In addition, the innovative passenger steering system using fiber optic concrete should also display the load of incoming trains in real time.
 The capacity display is based on a load measurement of the English start-up OpenCapacity.
-In the first three test trains, occupancy patterns are generated from the video recordings in the trains in accordance with data protection.
-The information on how full the individual cars are occupied is transmitted to the platform edge and displayed in traffic light logic.
+Video footage from some test trains is used to identify occupancy patterns.
+The information about passenger numbers in each car is forwarded to the platforms, where a traffic light system provides travelers with visual guidance.

 • An additional on-board computer is connected to the video surveillance system in the S-Bahn trains.

 • The computer records and determines an assignment pattern in real time using learned algorithms.